-The Fund generally will invest at least 90% of its total assets in securities that comprise the Underlying Index.
+The Fund generally will invest at least 90% of its total assets in components of its Underlying Index, as well as ADRs and GDRs that represent the securities in the Underlying Index.
 The Fund operates as an index fund and is not actively managed.
-The Fund uses an "indexing" investment approach to seek to track the investment results, before fees and expenses, of the Underlying Index.
-The Adviser seeks correlation over time of 0.95 or better between the Fund's performance and the performance of the Underlying Index; a figure of 1.00 would represent perfect correlation.
-Another means of evaluating the relationship between the returns of the Fund and the Underlying Index is to assess the "tracking error" between the two.
-Tracking error means the variation between the Fund's annual return and the return of the Underlying Index, expressed in terms of standard deviation.
-The Fund seeks to have a tracking error of less than 5%, measured on a monthly basis over a one-year period by taking the standard deviation of the difference in the Fund's returns versus the Underlying Index's returns.
+The Fund uses an "indexing" investment approach to seek to track the investment results, before fees and expenses, of its Underlying Index.
+The Adviser seeks correlation over time of 0.95 or better between the Fund's performance and the performance of its Underlying Index; a figure of 1.00 would represent perfect correlation.
+Another means of evaluating the relationship between the returns of the Fund and its Underlying Index is to assess the "tracking error" between the two.
+Tracking error means the variation between the Fund's annual return and the return of its Underlying Index, expressed in terms of standard deviation.
+The Fund seeks to have a tracking error of less than 5%, measured on a monthly basis over a one-year period by taking the standard deviation of the difference in the Fund's returns versus its Underlying Index's returns.
 Because the Fund uses an indexing approach to try to achieve its investment objective, the Fund does not take temporary defensive positions during periods of adverse market, economic or other conditions.

-The Fund employs a "full replication" methodology in seeking to track the Underlying Index, meaning that it generally invests in all of the securities comprising the Underlying Index in proportion to the weightings of the securities in the Underlying Index.
+The Fund employs a "full replication" methodology in seeking to track its Underlying Index, meaning that it generally invests in all of the securities comprising its Underlying Index in proportion to their weightings in the Underlying Index.
 However, under various circumstances, it may not be possible or practicable to purchase all of those securities in those same weightings.
-In those circumstances, the Fund may purchase a sample of securities in the Underlying Index.
+In those circumstances, the Fund may purchase a sample of securities in its Underlying Index.
 A "sampling" methodology means that the Adviser uses a quantitative analysis to select securities from the Underlying Index universe to obtain a representative sample of securities that have, in the aggregate, investment characteristics similar to the Underlying Index in terms of key risk factors, performance attributes and other characteristics.
 These include industry weightings, market capitalization, return variability, earnings valuation, yield and other financial characteristics of securities.
-When employing a sampling methodology, the Adviser bases the quantity of holdings in the Fund on a number of factors, including asset size of the Fund, and generally expects the Fund to hold less than the total number of securities in the Underlying Index.
+When employing a sampling methodology, the Adviser bases the quantity of holdings in the Fund on a number of factors, including asset size of the Fund, and generally expects the Fund to hold less than the total number of securities in its Underlying Index.
 However, the Adviser reserves the right to invest the Fund in as many securities as it believes necessary to achieve the Fund's investment objective.